BrunoYang0918/Udacity_Spark/README.md

 ## File Description
-Sparkify.ipython: the jupyter file that relates to the data explornation, data modeling process.
+Sparkify.ipython: the jupyter file that relates to the data exploration, data modeling process.
 The final output of this scrpit is a trainned model.